-Business Gifts, Entertainment and Charitable Donations
+Protecting Our Business Integrity and Reputation Business Gifts, Entertainment and Charitable Donations

-- We ensure that business gifts, business entertainment and charitable donations made or received by EnQuest or its employees are never seen as bribes or inducements to obtain or retain business or a business advantage. - No business gifts, business entertainment or charitable donations may be offered or accepted unless they comply with all EnQuest policies and standards. - We keep records of all approvals for business gifts, business entertainment and charitable donations made or received in excess of the financial limits set out below.
+- We ensure that business gifts, business entertainment and charitable donations made or received by EnQuest or its employees are never seen as bribes or inducements to obtain or retain business or a business advantage. - No business gifts, business entertainment or charitable donations may be offered or accepted unless they comply with all EnQuest policies and standards. - We keep records of all approvals for business gifts, business entertainment and charitable donations made or received in excess of the financial limits set out 15.